dcc-cc3002/final-reality-DiegoSanma/README.md

 <p align="center">damage = attack - defense</p>
 For enemies, this attack parameter is already known, so that is the one that is used in this case.
 Nevertheless, for players, their attack will be given by the current weapon they are holding (explained later).
-If a player is not holding a weapon, once they attack, no damage will be done and they will lose their turn, so be careful when attacking!
+If a player is not holding a weapon, once they attack, no damage will be done AND they will lose their turn, so be careful when attacking!

 Important to mention, as an entity´s hp cannot go lower than 0, if the damage they took is greater than their current health, that value will be left at 0.
+This case is always checked by a function named **checkHealth**, that takes as a parameter the amount of damage that is being inflicted (whether that be from an attack, spell or later effects) and applies the damage being inflicted, making sure their health does not drop below 0.

 ## II.
 Weapons
 Weapons can only be held by playable characters, not enemies.
 Weapons can only be named once, and that name remains permanent forever.
-A weapon has a weight and attack points, which will serve as the parameter to be used when a player inflicts damage in combat.
+A weapon has a **weight** and **attack points**, which will serve as the parameter to be used when a player inflicts damage in combat.

 A weapon may also have an owner, which means it is in that person´s inventory.
 When a weapon is dropped or added